YasinEl/mzRAPP/README.md

 height of a mass peak <br> <b>m/z: </b> m/z value for the corresponding resolution <br> Resolution values for at least 10 equally distributed m/z values are recommended.<br> <br>

+### Select additional adducts

+You can select any number of additional adducts to screen for.
+These adducts will be screened for each molecule if the selected main\_adduct has been found.
+Please note that (as for the main\_adduct) adducts will only be added if at least two isotoplogues of the respective adduct can be detected. <br> <br>

 ### Setting parameters